Zoratsu/image-converter/README.md

 # Instructions

-Download project and run 'npm run convert -- --input=<path-to-folder>
+Download project and run `npm run convert -- --input=<path-to-folder>`

-Output will be in './output/' with the same names.
+Output will be in `./output/` with the same names.